 - Helping you get to the end of your life in comfort.

 As a team, you and your doctor can decide what to treat and how to treat it.
 To start, you can think about questions like these:

 - What do I want my daily life to be like?

 - What care is most likely to improve or protect the quality of my life now?
 What about in the months to come?

 - What plans am I looking forward to in the next few months?
 How can my health care help me stay on track with these plans?

 Your answers reflect what's most important to you right now.
 Remember them.
-And use them to guide your medical decision making with your doctor.
+And use them to guide the medical decisions you make with your doctor.
 Revisit your answers over time.
 They may change.

 Author: Healthwise Staff

 Kathleen Romito MD - Family Medicine

 David C.W.
 Lau MD, PhD, FRCPC - Endocrinology